stefanhans/distributed-contexting/why/PITCHME.md

 - ai, data, and its economy of scale |
 - blockchain, common good, and money |

+Notes:

+The End of Cloud Computing - Peter Levine latency, amount of data, costs of cpu and storage against bandwith

 +++

 ## The big picture